-- U.S. treasury regulations require a three-year holding period for LTCG treatment for certain carried interests. - Asset class is relevant to the application of the three-year rule. - Certain monetization events may result in full or partial STCG taxation. - Prior consideration of these rules is advisable. - Frequent discussion surrounding changes to LTCG for carried interests and LTCG rates, but none currently pending.
+- 2017 U.S. law changes and recently-finalised U.S. treasury regulations require a three-year holding period for LTCG treatment for certain carried interests. - Asset class is relevant to the application of the three-year rule. - Certain monetization events may result in full or partial STCG taxation. - Prior consideration of these rules is advisable. - LTCG rate change increases are included in the Biden Administration tax plan. - Further law changes circumscribing LTCG for carried interests.